-The Golden Visa program is a special type of residence designed exclusively for all non-EU nationals who wish to move to Spain and make a significant investment there.
+The Golden Visa program represents a special form of residency exclusively for non-EU citizens who wish to settle in Spain and make a minimum investment of 500,000 euros.

-There is little doubt that China and Russia are the two nations where this residence permit has gained the most popularity.
+There is no doubt that China and Russia are the two nations where this residence permit has gained the most popularity.
+However, there are also a large number of visa holders from Lebanon, Venezuela and other Latin American countries.

-Their primary reason?
-Additionally, they have discovered a place to put their money in Spain, gaining the right to a visa that substantially avoids the formalities of the other visas.
+Their main reason?
+Besides being able to enjoy a property as a home or investment to put your money in Spain, you get the right to a visa that substantially avoids the formalities of the other visas.

-And this distinction will be crucial to your legal situation, particularly when it comes to the application and subsequent renewals.
+This distinction will be critical to your legal status, especially with regard to the application and subsequent renewals.

-Second, the golden visa gives you first permission to reside and work in Spain for a period of two years (instead of just 1).
+In addition, the Golden Visa grants the first permission to reside and work in Spain for a period of two years, instead of just one, as is usually the case with other permits issued under the same Entrepreneurs Law.

 You just need to invest $500,000 in real estate, and this residence permit will be yours.
 No need to worry about complicated extra requirements.